Crafting inclusive job descriptions is essential for organizations that want to attract top, diverse talent.

 So how do you write more inclusive job description?
 Follow these best practices:

 1. Use gender-neutral and clear language

-Eliminating gendered words and avoiding cultural slang will allow you to cast a wider net of potential applicants.
+Making job descriptions inclusive is easy.
+Start by eliminating gendered words and avoiding cultural slang will allow you to cast a wider net of potential applicants.

 Gendered language only attracts a certain kind of applicant.
 Instead of using words like "he" or "she," speak directly to your potential candidate in the job description by using second-person, "you."

 Additionally, take out any words that can be seen as cultural slang, like "rock star," "wizard," or "guru."
 Phrases like this dissuade people from diverse backgrounds with cultural differences.

 Instead, elect to use clear job titles like "marketing director," "product manager," or "sales representative."

 2. Limit must-haves